jddf/spec/draft-ucarion-jddf-xx.md

 format which do not contain predictable data, or which the author does not want to specify.

+The semantics of schemas of the empty form are described in
+{{semantics-form-empty}}.

 The second form, `ref`, is for when a schema is defined in terms of something in the `definitions` of the root schema: